Results

 double? hrv_lnrmssd_ms; // HRV, lnRMSSD metric, rounded to 0.1 ms

-double? stress_index; // Cardiac stress index, rounded to 0.1
+double? stress_index; // Stress Index, rounded to 0.1

 double? parasympathetic_activity; // Parasympathetic activity, rounded to 1%